-December 27, 2015 • Life for Leaders
+December 23, 2020 • Life for Leaders

-So then you are no longer strangers and aliens, but you are citizens with the saints and also members of the household of God.”
+So then you are no longer strangers and aliens, but you are citizens with the saints and also members of the household of God.

 I want to share with you three different snapshots of the family of God at Christmas.
 All of these come from my own experience.
 I expect that you could add your own stories to these.
-Perhaps my stories will even inspire you to become more deeply engaged with your Christian family—not just at Christmastime but also throughout the year.
+Perhaps my stories will even inspire you to become more deeply engaged with your Christian family, not just at Christmastime but also throughout the year.

 The second snapshot comes from around 2000.
 I was pastor of Irvine Presbyterian Church at that time.
 As Christmas approached, several church members became concerned about those in our congregation who didn’t have family with whom to gather on Christmas Day.
-So, these members arranged it so that families in the church opened their homes to those who would otherwise be alone on Christmas.
-Families and the family of God were all mixed up in joyful community that year and in the years that followed as well.
+So these members arranged it so that families in the church opened their homes to those who would otherwise be alone on Christmas.
+Individual families and the family of God were all mixed up in joyful community that year and in the years that followed as well.

 The final snapshot also comes from my time at Irvine Pres.
 For years, many church members put on a festive Christmas party for children in an orphanage in Mexico.
 The congregation contributed gifts that included both fun toys and necessities like clothing and school items.
 Those of us who were unable to go to the party prayed specifically for one child to whom we gave a gift.
 I knew folks at church for whom the Christmas party in Tijuana was the highlight of their own holiday celebrations.

 Christmas is surely a time to get together, even virtually, with our relatives to enjoy seasonal delights.
 But it also is a time to join with our sisters and brothers in Christ, to celebrate the fact that the birth of Christ was part of God’s plan to form us into a family.
 It’s a time for generosity that includes and extends beyond our kindred families.